How to Calculate Shipping Costs For Your Business

 The dimensional weight, or DIM weight, is a measure of the density of your package.
 It’s calculated by multiplying the length x width x height and then dividing by a carrier’s specific divisor.
 For oddly shaped packages, use the longest point on each side.

-Carriers like USPS, FedEx, UPS, and DHL calculate shipping charges based on the higher number between the actual weight and the dimensional weight of the package.
-Using the dimensional weight takes the size of the package into account, therefore guarding against issues like shipping a lightweight package that takes up a disproportionate amount of space.
+Carriers like USPS, FedEx, UPS, and DHL calculate rates based on the higher number between the actual weight and the dimensional weight of the package.
+Using the dimensional weight takes the size of the package into account, therefore guarding against issues like transporting a lightweight package that takes up a disproportionate amount of space.

 *UPS uses a divisor of 139 for Daily Rates and 166 for Retail Rates.